Hi, I’m Melissa short

 MIND-BODY APPROACH

-I have a personal history with Spiritual abuse.
-Religious Trauma, and High-Control Groups.
+I have a specific training in Spiritual abuse, Religious Trauma, and High-Control Groups.
 I know how hard it is to come out of those systems, and the damaging impact it can leave on people’s lives.
+I can help guide you in making sense of your process.